weilonge/fathom/README.md

 }
 ```

-If you use `func()`, Fathom cannot look inside your callback to see what type you are emitting, so you must declare your output types with `typeIn()` or set a single static type with `type()`.
+If you use `func`, Fathom cannot look inside your callback to see what type you are emitting, so you must declare your output types with `typeIn` or set a single static type with `type`.
 Fathom will complain if you don't.
-(You can still opt not to return any type if the node turns out not to be a good match, even if you declare a `typeIn()`.
+(You can still opt not to return any type if the node turns out not to be a good match, even if you declare a `typeIn`.

+#### `note`(*callback*)
+Whatever the callback returns (even `undefined`) becomes the note of the fact.
+This overrides any previous call to `note`.

+Since every node can have multiple, independent notes (one for each type), this applies to the type explicitly set by the RHS or, if none, to the type named by the `type` call on the LHS.
+If the LHS has none because it's a `dom(...)` LHS, an error is raised.

+When you query for fnodes of a certain type, you can expect to find notes of any form you specified on any RHS with that type.
+If no note is specified, it will be undefined.
+However, if two RHSs emits a given type, one adding a note and the other not adding one (or adding an undefined one), the meaningful note overrides the undefined one.
+This allows elaboration on a RHS's score (for example) without needing to repeat note logic.

+Indeed, `undefined` is not considered a note.
+So, though notes cannot in general be overwritten, a note that is `undefined` can.
+Symmetrically, an `undefined` returned from a `note` or `func` or the like will quietly decline to overwrite an existing defined note, where any other value would cause an error.
+Rationale: letting `undefined` be a valid note value would mean you couldn't shadow a leftward note in a RHS without introducing a new singleton value to serve as a "no value" flag.
+It's not worth the complexity and the potential differences between the (internal) fact and fnode note value semantics.

+Best practice: any rule adding a type should apply the same note.
+If only one rule of several type-foo-emitting ones did, it should be made to emit a different type instead so downstream rules can explicitly state that they require the note to be there.
+Otherwise, there is nothing to guarantee the note-adding rule will run before the note-needing one.

+#### `out`(*key*)
+Expose the output of this rule's LHS as a "final result" to the surrounding program.
+It will be available by calling `.get(key)` on the ruleset.
+You can run the nodes through a callback function first by adding `.through(callback)`; see below.

+#### `through`(*callback*)
+Append `.through` to `.out` to run the nodes emitted from the LHS through an arbitrary function before returning them to the containing program.
+Example: `out('titleLengths').through(fnode => fnode.noteFor('title').length)`

+#### `score`(*scoreMultiplier*)
+Multiply the score of the input node by *scoreMultiplier*, which can be >1 to increase the score or <1 to decrease it.

+Since every node can have multiple, independent scores (one for each type), this applies to the type explicitly set by the RHS or, if none, to the type named by the `type` call on the LHS.
+If the LHS has none because it's a `dom(...)` LHS, an error is raised.

+#### `type`(*theType*)
+Apply the type *theType* to processed by this RHS.
+This overrides any previous call to `type`.

+#### `typeIn`(*type*, *[type, ...]*)
+Constrain this rule to emit 1 of a set of given types.
+This overrides any previous call to `typeIn`.
+Pass no args to lift a previous `typeIn` constraint, as you might do when basing a LHS on a common value to factor out repetition.

+`typeIn` is mostly a hint for the query planner when you're emitting types dynamically from `func` calls—in fact, an error will be raised if `func` is used without a `typeIn` or `type` to constrain it—but it also checks conformance at runtime to ensure validity.

 ### Clustering